dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

 remind a specific place, that might remind a specific face, that might remind a specific feeling (associative memory).
 The smell's representation set has been correlated with the place's representation set, which has been correlated with the face's representation set, which has been correlated with the feeling's representation set.
-This propagation of activations of correlated representation sets, is an correlation chain.
+This propagation of activations of correlated representation sets, is a correlation chain.
 As this chain evolves, each individual representation set could be decomposed to its components through its hierarchical structure.
 An example can be shown in the following diagram.
 It adds the correlators into the mix.